How Your Business Blog Helps With SEO

 An example of a long-tail keyword would be “auto insurance in city, State”.
 Long-tail keywords are more specific and are easier to rank well in Google.

 Blog posts are an ideal way to use long-tail keywords to target customers searching with Google Take a look at Dunkin’ Donuts blog post “how to make cowboy coffee.”
 This is a great example of how you can use long-tail keywords in your blog to attract potential customers.
-Anyone searching for how to make cowboy coffee is a potential customer for Dunkin’ Donuts.
+Anyone searching for how to make cowboy coffee is a potential customer of Dunkin’ Donuts.

-By having a blog, your business can write keyword targeted content that brings in more users from search, people that wouldn’t have otherwise found your site.
+By having a blog, your business can write keyword-targeted content that brings in more users from search, people that wouldn’t have otherwise found your site.
 The more users find your site in a search, the more you will build awareness of your brand.
-If you have a well developed site these Google searchers can be turned into customers.
+If you have a well-developed site these Google searchers can be turned into customers.

 #3 Blogs are a great way to develop internal backlinks

 A backlink is an incoming link.
 When another page (on another website or your own) links to a page on your site that link is called a backlink.
-To Google a backlink is like a “vote” or a “like” from another site.
+To Google, a backlink is like a “vote” or a “like” from another site.
 This is why backlinks are so important for SEO.
 The more sites that link to your site, the more Google sees that your site is “liked” by other sites and has valuable content.